PennLINC/ModelArrayIO/notebooks/walkthrough_fixel-wise_data.md

 * Columns that must be included are highlighted in ***bold and italics***;
 * The order of columns can be changed.

-For this case, when running ConFixel creating hdf5 fixel data, argument **--relative-root** should be "/home/username/myProject/data"
+For this case, when running ConFixel creating hdf5 fixel-wise data, argument **--relative-root** should be "/home/username/myProject/data"

 ## Run ConFixel